 Nursing Educators may also work with patients to teach them how to manage illnesses and medications, or they might work with the community on wellness and disease prevention initiatives.
 Another growing segment of employment for Nurse Educators is at medical equipment makers, where nurses might teach other healthcare professionals how to use new products and equipment.

-Online MSN Alumni in the Workforce
+M.S.N.
+Online Alumni in the Workforce

 - UNC Healthcare